Hi-Folks/lara-lens/README.md

 ```
 LARALENS_WEB_ENABLED=on // Wether Web Report should be enabled or not
 LARALENS_PREFIX="lararens_test" // Path prefix in order to acess the Web Report via browser
-LARALENS_MIDDLEWARE="web,auth.basic" // Which middleware should be used when acessing the Web Report, you may specify many separating them by a comma
+LARALENS_MIDDLEWARE="web;auth.basic" // Which middleware should be used when acessing the Web Report, separete more with ;
 ```

 For example, with the configuration above you would have enabled the web view (_web-enabled_ parameter) under _/laralens_test/_ path and with the `web` and `auth.basic` middleware